johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     The last minute attempt at injecting some life into it with a staccato, violin breakdown doesn’t really do anything to save it from what I suspect will be inevitable obscurity.

-- country: “Ukraine”
+- country: "Ukraine"
-  shortcode: “UKR”
+  shortcode: "UKR"
-  emoji: “🇺🇦”
+  emoji: "🇺🇦"
-  artist: “Ziferblat”
+  artist: "Ziferblat"
-  song: “Bird of Prey”
+  song: "Bird of Prey"
-  language: “Ukrainian, English”
+  language: "Ukrainian, English"
-  youtube: “OJ1x2aiL7ks”
+  youtube: "OJ1x2aiL7ks"
   semifinal: 1
   final: false
   lyric: |